NWP Products

 Predictive Products

 Aviation users have asked for "radar-forward" predictive products that appear to extend a loop of past radar detections into the future.
-The NWP generates this look-ahead to 8 hours for precipitation and echo tops.
+The NWP generates this look-ahead out to 8 hours for precipitation (shown above) and echo tops.
 An accuracy score is provided for 0-2 hour lead times, and a confidence metric is provided for lead times out to 8 hours.
 These indicators help users gauge storm likelihood and strategies for developing traffic management initiatives.
 Pass-through products from the National Weather Service such as icing, turbulence and fronts are also integrated for display.

 0-8 Hour